KeyValueSoftwareSystems/siren-react-native-inbox/README.md

     };
 ```

-### 5. useSiren
+## 3. Hooks

-This is a hook that provides utility functions for modifying notifications.
+`useSiren` is a hook that provides utility functions for modifying notifications.

 ```js
 import { useSiren } from '@siren/react-native-inbox';